First Things First (talk show): Broadcast history

 Following Carter's departure from the show, Fox Sports looked to pivot First Things First into a "second iteration" that would feature "a loose, free-flowing, conversational format and add a still-to-be-determined fourth talent to the set," in addition to Carter's permanent replacement.
 In February 2020, television producer and development executive Kevin Wildes was announced to join Wright and Wolfe on the show.
 In August 2020, former NFL wide receiver Brandon Marshall was announced as the fourth on-air personality as First Things First fully shifted to a panel format.
 Marshall's tenure on the show lasted until August 2021.
 Later that month, sports media journalist and reporter Chris Broussard was named as an official host.
 He previously made frequent appearances as an NBA analyst on the show.
 Former NFL wide receiver Greg Jennings and head coach Eric Mangini have also appeared on the show as guest panelists.

 Wolfe made her final appearance on the show in August 2022.
 After Wolfe's departure, the show went on a brief hiatus before it premiered in a new afternoon time slot on September 6, 2022.
 In its new slot, the show ran for 90 minutes.
 In October 2023, Broussard used the r-slur while discussing James Harden's trade from the Philadelphia 76ers to the Los Angeles Clippers.
 Broussard quickly apologized for using the term while still on-air, though he received criticism online from viewers.
 2023 marked the show's most-viewed year up to that point.

 In 2024, the show was expanded to a two-hour slot from 3 p.m. to 5 p.m (ET).
 That year, Joel McHale and Heidi Gardner made guest appearances on the show's "Mahomes Mountain" segment.
 American rapper Lil Wayne made a guest appearance on the series in February 2025.
 In July, the show's expansion to three hours was announced, with its airing extending to 6 p.m.
 (ET) and Danny Parkins joining as a daily presence for the show's third hour.
 Mangini and Jennings were also announced to remain on the show as regular contributors during football season.
 The show's expanded third hour, dubbed First Things First: OT, debuted in August.
-Willie Colon also appeared on OT as a contributor.
+Willie Colon also appears on OT as a contributor.